-Eleonora Roaro, "Irma's Heels" Instagram filter | 2023 3D model: Alessandro Passoni Arnheim4 wrote a few years after the invention of sound films, in silent cinema - which operates exclusively through images - sight is the main sense.
-Therefore, silent film offers the opportunity to explore the connection between images and fetishism, as well as fetishism for images.
-"The fetish would be entirely like a symbol, but similar to an impressed and fixed plane, an impressed image, a photograph to which one would always return."5 Irma Vep is a performance that allows us to consider SM practices as a cultural performance: they stage power dynamics that can simultaneously draw from and disavow their social referents.6 Sexual relationships, much like political relationships, are perceived as power struggles, with the peculiarity that, in the case of SM, these positions are interchangeable, as gender roles are.7 Irma Vep is an exhibition composed of three works: a video ("Irma Vep"), in which the narrative is conveyed through text as in the intertitles of the silent era; an IoT8 sculpture titled "@irmavep nowhere", a 3D printed replica of the boot worn in the video, that lights up in pink when users and Irma Vep - within the ambiguity of whether she is a physical person or a bot - interact with each other on Telegram; an Instagram filter ("Irma's Heels") that allows placing the shiny 3D boot model anywhere in the world.
+Eleonora Roaro, "Irma's Heels" Instagram filter | 2023 3D model: Alessandro Passoni

+Eleonora Roaro, "Irma Vep" Drawing | 21×29.7 cm Edition 69 + AP | 2024 and fetishism, as well as fetishism for images.
+"The fetish would be entirely like a symbol, but similar to an impressed and fixed plane, an impressed image, a photograph to which one would always return."
+Irma Vep is a performance that allows us to consider SM practices as a cultural performance: they stage power dynamics that can simultaneously draw from and disavow their social referents.
+Sexual relationships, much like political relationships, are perceived as power struggles, with the peculiarity that, in the case of SM, these positions are interchangeable, as gender roles are.

+Irma Vep is a transmedia storytelling project that currently consists of: a video ("Irma Vep"), in which the narrative is conveyed through text as in the intertitles of the silent era; an IoT8 sculpture titled "@irmavep_nowhere", a 3D printed replica of the boot worn in the video, that lights up in pink when users and Irma Vep - within the ambiguity of whether she is a physical person or a bot - interact with each other on Telegram, an app used by sex workers to communicate with clients; an Instagram filter ("Irma's Heels") that allows the shiny 3D boot model to be placed anywhere in the world; and a series of stylised drawings of the boot ("Irma Vep").

 - 1 Rufolf Arnheim, "Film as Art" (University of California Press, 1957), p.
 33. - 2 Annette Förster, "Women in Silent Film: Histories of Fame and Fate" (Amsterdam University Press, 2017), p.
 211. - 3 Luciano Floridi, "The Onlife Manifesto: Being Human in a Hyperconnected Era" (Springer Cham, 2015), pp. 7-13. - 4 Arnheim, "Film as Art", p.
 33. - 5 Gilles Deleuze, "Sadismo e masochismo" (Edizioni IOTA, 1973), p.
 30. [translation of the author] - 6 Margot Weiss, "Techniques of Pleasure: BDSM and the Circuits of Sexuality" (Duke University Press, 2011), p.
 17. - 7 Antonaio Monegal, "Reading Sade: A Philosophy of Freedom" in "Sade: La Libertat o El Mal" (CCCB, 2023), p.
-132. - Internet of Things.
+132. - 8 Internet of Things.